Last Updated on June 28, 2023

 Since we have no major parties planned, I did not invest in any new holiday decor (as of yet).
 However, there are a few things I’m eyeing to spruce up my holiday decor that might happen to fall into my cart.
 My Christmas tree is not a seasonal showpiece of color-coordinated ornaments.
 Instead, it’s filled with memories.
 A Shrinky Dink teddy bear gifted to me when I was 2 years old.
 An engraved ornament from my junior high classmate Missy.
 A reindeer made of popsicle sticks, painted by my son.
 A hamplemann for The Boy to honor his German family.
 A cardboard tree decorated with colorful pompoms and a photo of my daughter.
 These are the things that are important to me.
 Especially now.

 It does have a few fancy Waterford and Christopher Radko (on sale here) ornaments.
-My mother’s friend owned a holiday shop in my hometown.
-For years that was her go-to place for my birthday and holiday gifts.
+My mother’s friend owned a holiday shop in my hometown, for years that was her go-to place for my birthday and holiday gifts.
 I like how they balance out the handmade holiday decor.

 Besides this cutie gold tree, at the top of the What I’m Coveting list is a tree collar…like this simple metal one.
-We have this velvet tree skirt, but I’d really like to mask the pole of our artificial tree.
+We have this velvet tree skirt, but I’d like to mask the pole of our artificial tree.
 (Side note, have you seen this upside-down tree?
 I don’t understand it at all.)

 You may have noticed my tree topper is missing.
 Normally there is a large bow with ribbons woven through the tree, but after 15 plus years, it needs to be replaced.
 Years ago I posted a DIY on how to make a pom pom bow for gifts, so I may try my hand at making an extra-large one rather than spending $100 on a new one.

 The garland over the mantle was updated last year.
 I’d love to decorate with fresh garland, but it always seems to dry out before Dec 25 and make a mess.
 Not to mention The Boy and my son have crazy allergies…so faux it is.
 My garland was purchased last year, but there’s a similar look here.
-For the last 6 years, I’ve designed different fireplace facades in my head.
-If you follow me on Instagram, you know I’ve talked about this before.
+For the last six years, I’ve designed different fireplace facades in my head.
+If you follow me on Instagram, you know I’ve discussed this before.
 From lime wash to german shmear to quartz.
 I think I’ve got a plan, but that project is slated for at least 2021.
 After finishing the kitchen renovation and the One Room Challenge home office and gym makeover, I’m finished with significant transformations this year.
-However, I do have a small zhush that I’m working over here…I promise to share it soon.
+However, I have a small zhush that I’m working on over here…I promise to share it soon.

 My favorite holiday decorating idea is super simple.
 I hung faux magnolia wreaths on the french doors.
 It’s simple, classic, and doesn’t feel fussy.
-Again, these were purchased last year but similar looks can be found here, here, and this one has florals similar to mine!
+Again, these were purchased last year, but similar looks can be found here, here, and this one has florals similar to mine!